zlooo/FIXYou/README.md

 ```
 First parameter is an `Consumer<FixMessage>` that's supposed to set all fields on a message that you want to send.

-Nore details on usage and design can be found on [FIXYou wiki](https://github.com/zlooo/FIXYou/wiki)
+More details on usage and design can be found on [FIXYou wiki](https://github.com/zlooo/FIXYou/wiki)

 ## Performance - Yeah right, performance my ass
 I have to be honest with you I've done only preliminary performance tests, and they only consist of 1 scenario, `newOrderSingleSending` described [here](https://github.com/zlooo/FIXYou-tools#probe-test-scenarios).
 However, those initial results are pretty encouraging, they say that FIXYou is not slower than Quickfix, and in same cases, can be up to **50% faster**.
 The best thing is I haven't done any profiling or special code optimizations.
 In other words it may turn out it's even faster :).
 More details on this subject, including detailed results, can be found on [FIXYou wiki](https://github.com/zlooo/FIXYou/wiki/Performance-Tests).